Bledixon/dpp_documentation/my_project/my_project.md

 As realease meachnism a solenoid is used.
 If voltage is inductaded the shift is able to to move allows to hold our plate.
 To test the funcionality the solenoid is connected to the laboratory power supply which has an output of 24V.
 To avoid that the solenoid is activated to long we decided to take the black shaft instead of the screw shaft.
 The solenoid only has an input and output, so a relais is needed to switch the state of the solenoid.
 To do so the power supply is connected to the relay.
 The relais has two outputs normally open (NO) and normally closed (NC).
 To get the effect of a button the solenoid needs to be conected to the normally open conection, because this one get only activated after the arduino puts the output to high.
 Normally closed is already connected to the power supply and would get to the open state after the arduino sends a high signal.
 To test the relais-solenoid combination the power supply and the arduino are getting connected to the relais.
 The solenoid is connected with with ground (GND) and the normally open pin on the relay.
 Checking the funcionality is simple, just upload the the Relay code to the arduino.

 For insulting we used the sparkfun mp3 audio shield.
 This is a shield is made for the Arduino Uno.
 It is designed to fit perfectly to the contection of the Arduino Uno, thus no wires are needed.
 To receive a sound headphones where used in the first iteration.
 To use the shield the mp3 library of the shield needs to be importat to the arduino software.
 To test it, one of the example codes can be used.
 We used the "Filereader" to test if the shield is working.
 To use it for our own project the setup as well as the start playing part were copied from the "Filereader".
 To improve audio an old speaker is used.
+Creating the insults for the shield is tricky but knowing that only mp3 and wav data is working gathering audio samples was not that bad.
+To get the samples a text-to-speach online service is used.
+The insults are from online forms and are mostly about smelling.
+The client service allows to put in the insults as text and can directly be downloaded as mp3.
+The file name needed to be changed to a format like 000x.mp3 or 000x.wav.
+A sd card with a maximum of 32GB is used for storage.

 The mp3 shield gave us some problem, see chapter Learnings.
 To get rid of the problems a second arduino is used.
 The arduino Uno is used to check the interrupts with the ultrasound sensor and plays the according audio.
 The Mega 2560 is used to controll the motor and the solenoid.
 To make sure that the Mega knows when it is allowed to enable the solenoid a communication between uno is necessary.
 We tried two different approach: directly communication via digital outputs (UART) and via communication pins (I2C).
 A sample code of a slave and master system is in the Code folder.